-Optional communications modules provide special functions such as an Ethernet or DeviceNet interface.
-Figure 2 depicts an option module connected to an MMC Control.
+Optional communications and Axis I/O modules provide additional axis control or special functions such as an Ethernet or DeviceNet interface (Analog Axis I/O option modules only for use with MMC Plus).
+Figure 2 below depicts an option module connected to an MMC Control.